tking/OneTeraBitClub/README.md

 ![alt text](https://github.com/tking/OneTeraBitClub/blob/main/oneterabit.jpg?raw=true)

 This is a list of IXPs that are members of the fancy "1 TeraBit Club".
-An IXP can only be a member of the "1 TeraBit Club" if the publicly available traffic graphs show a peak traffic of more than 1 Tbps!
+An IXP can only be a member of the "1 TeraBit Club" if a publicly available traffic graph shows a peak traffic of more than 1 Tbps!

 The selected members of the "1 TeraBit Club" are (as of 01/25/2022):
 * AMS-IX AMS: https://www.ams-ix.net/ams/documentation/total-stats